-CEPA has a research budget which seeks to primarily allocate seedcorn research funding, and we welcome applications form colleagues which:
+CEPA has a research budget which seeks to primarily allocate seedcorn research funding, and we welcome applications form colleagues which contain a clear contribution to our research programmes, adopt an interdisciplinary focus, and extend collaboration across departmental, university, and national boundaries.

 Current Projects which have successfully applied for funding include: